We use cookies on this site to enhance your user experience

 5. Know your escape routes

-• Moving into a new home, know your escape route.
+• Know your escape route.
 Make sure you know the quickest way out of your property in the event of a fire and consider an alternative route in case your usual route is blocked.
 Keep your escape routes clear of clutter.

 • Make sure everyone in the house knows where window and door keys are kept.